Table of contents

 Part 1.
 Performance indicators: from opening rate to conversion rate

-I'm not going to talk about deliverability rates here.
-Obviously, you have to track it, we have written a white paper dedicated to this.
+I am not going to talk in this guide about measuring the effectiveness of an emailing strategy of deliverability rate.
+Obviously, it must be followed, we have written a white paper dedicated to this.
 In general, when the advertiser's reputation is good, this rate remains stable over time.

 You have just pressed the "Send" button on your campaign.
 It is absolutely normal to rush to the statistics of your campaign.
 Well, obviously, only a few minutes after having sent your great campaign, the only relevant information you will find is whether the campaign is well underway and whether there are already some openings.